 Yet, at the time of the survey, women only made up 15% of executive roles.
 Overcoming this disparity is yet another reason why women — and people of any underrepresented identity — should climb the supply chain career ladder.
 In fact, Gartner reports that a substantial majority of supply chain organizations have specifically targeted initiatives focusing on increasing women in the leadership pipeline.
 This bodes well for the potential of excellent leadership positions for women rising in the field.

 Supply Chain Skills Are Transferable

-Supply chain skills are also transferable to other professions.
-According to WISC’s webpage, some transferable skills for supply chain professionals include
+Supply chain skills can also be applied to other professions.
+Some transferable skills and areas for supply chain professionals include:

 - Familiarity with laws and regulations

 Professionals with extensive experience have numerous options to advance their careers through an online MBA program with an emphasis in supply chain logistics management.
 Students can take their courses online, and the program will prepare them to help global businesses succeed amid disruptions and complex economic and regulatory requirements.
 Furthermore, students will learn the leadership, group problem-solving and strategic business processes essential to meeting the demands of the logistics industry.